Dividend Tax Credit 101

 In fact, many Canadian companies – including banks, railroads, pipelines, telecoms, insurers and utilities – are interlisted on a U.S. exchange such as the NYSE or Nasdaq.
 It actually doesn’t matter if the Canadian company’s dividends are purchased by you on the TSX or the NYSE, you’ll get DTC either way.

-If you aren’t sure whether a company’s dividends qualify for the DTC, contact the stock company’s investor relations department.
+If you aren’t sure whether a company’s dividends qualify for the DTC, in a taxable account, then contact the stock company’s investor relations department.

 What’s your take on the Dividend Tax Credit?